Nick-Falletta/portfolio/README.md

 # Nicholas Falletta — Software Developer

-I am a **Software Design and Development student** at **The Pennsylvania State University**, graduating **Spring 2025**.
+I am a **Human Centered Design and Development Graduate** from **The Pennsylvania State University**.
 My work bridges **product design and engineering**, with a focus on **intuitive user experiences, accessibility-first development, and scalable solutions**.

 I’ve built and shipped applications across **iOS, Android, and Web**, leveraging modern frameworks and tools such as **React.js, React Native, Flutter, Swift, Java, and Python**.
-With nearly a year of professional experience and multiple research collaborations, I bring both **technical depth** and **product sense** to the teams I work with.
+With many year of professional experience and multiple research collaborations, I bring both **technical depth** and **product sense** to the teams I work with.

 ---